atheurer/tool-juniper/README.md

-# tool-juniper
+# juniper
-Scripts to collect switch stats from Juniper products
+Scripts to help collect and post-process openvswitch and OVN